 3.1 We operate the websites www.search-acumen.co.uk and www.searchacumen.co.uk.
 We are Phoenix Searches Limited, a company registered in England and Wales under company number 08450163 and with our registered office and main trading address is at The Maidstone Studios, New Cut Road, Vinters Park.
 Maidstone, ME14 5NZ

-We will provided the Services to Customers in accordance with these Terms and use our reasonable endeavours to make the Services available for Customers to use 24 hours per day, 365 days per year (except during necessary maintenance periods) for properties within the England and Wales
+We will provide the Services to Customers in accordance with these Terms and use our reasonable endeavours to make the Services available for Customers to use 24 hours per day, 365 days per year (except during necessary maintenance periods) for properties within the England and Wales

 5. USE OF OUR SITE